tidbots/gpsr/RuleBook.md

 The robot is asked to understand and execute commands requiring a wide range of different abilities.

-**Main Goal:++ Execute three commands issued by the operator.
+**Main Goal:** Execute three commands issued by the operator.

-Focus
+## Focus
-Task planning, object/people detection and recognition, object feature recognition, object manipulation Setup
+Task planning, object/people detection and recognition, object feature recognition, object manipulation

+##Setup
-• Locations:
+- Locations:
   – Task location: The task takes place inside the Arena.
 Commands may require the robot to leave the room.
 The Arena is in its nominal configuration for this task.
 – Start location: The robot starts outside the Arena.
 When the door opens, it must navigate towards the Instruction Point.